Simon of HMS Amethyst, a real feline hero: find out more in the Featured Feline para at the foot of the page PnF Famous Felines banner

 Hodge

-Samuel Johnson’s companion who loved oysters
+Samuel Johnson's treasured companion who loved oysters

 Kiddo

-the first cat to travel by airship
+Kiddo was the first cat to travel by airship, during a bid to cross the Atlantic

 Peter

-the cat(s) that lived at the British Home Office
+The cat(s) at the British Home Office

 Scarlett